AitonGoldman/PSS_Qualifying/docs/tutorial/CreateVmFromScratch.md

    export db_password=tom_password
    export FLASK_SECRET_KEY=fake_key
  ```
-- Activate the python environment
-  - `pyenv activate pss_venv`
 - run setup.py in top level directory of PSS_Qualifying - this will install all the needed Python packages
   - `python setup.pyenv.py`
 - run populate script
   - `PYTHONPATH=. python utils/populate/create_db.py test`
-- create alias for `gunicorn` to pyenv dir - `gunicorn` is needed for running the PSS server
-  - `alias gunicorn=``pyenv prefix``/bin/gunicorn`
-  - add the alias command to your .bashrc
 - add forwarded port to virtual box - this will let you reach the server from your host OS
   - ???